-Kerry ETB delivers programmes leading to Major, Special Purpose and Professional Awards under the Common Awards System (CAS), together with programmes leading to non-QQI awards.
+Kerry ETB delivers programmes leading to Major, Special Purpose and Advanced Certificates, together with programmes leading to non-QQI awards.
 A structured application process applies to the proposal to deliver new programmes in a given centre.

 - Information on the resource and staff requirements is reviewed by the FET Management Group in order to establish whether the proposal is ready to proceed to the Programme Governance Board.

 - The FET Management Group recommends the proposal to the Programme Governance Board.

 - When a proposal is approved by the Programme Governance Board a working group is formed, coordinated by the QA Unit.

 - The Programme Governance Board approves all documentation for ratification by the Quality Council prior to the submission to the awarding body for validation.

 Kerry ETB recognises the importance of the separation of programme design and approval.
 There are two defined points regarding the submission of documentation for validation where governance is required: